nimious/oculus/README.md

 ### Windows

 The Windows version of the Oculus SDK currently only includes static libraries for use in Visual Studio.
-You will have to acquire DLLs for libovr before you can compile io-oculus.
-The easiest way is to download [JSPenguin's precompiled DLLs](https://jspenguin.org/software/ovrsdk/) and rename the files to libovr.dll, libovrd.dll, libovr64.dll and/or libovr64d.dll depending on whether you build for 32- or 64-bit, and debug or release configuration.
+You need to acquire DLLs for libovr before you can compile io-oculus.
+The easiest way is to download [JSPenguin's precompiled DLLs](https://jspenguin.org/software/ovrsdk/) and rename the files to libovr.dll, libovrd.dll, libovr64.dll or libovr64d.dll depending on which configurations you wish to build for (32- or 64-bit, debug or release).

-Another option is to clone [jherico's modified Oculus SDK] (https://github.com/jherico/OculusSDK) from GitHub and build the DLLs yourself in Visual Studio or Visual Studio Express.
+Another option is to clone [jherico's modified Oculus SDK] (https://github.com/jherico/OculusSDK) on GitHub and build the DLLs yourself.

 ## Dependencies